beethoven21/managedCuda/README.md

 the code has to be hand-edited for the newest version.
 I will be working out a whole new, automatic-generated API from header files.
 I currently maintain Swigged.CUDA, which is a similar API to ManagedCuda.
 However, the SWIG-generated API for CUDA requires still too much labor.
+I am forking ClangSharp and enhancing it to work with CUDA.
+Please use that when it is finished.
+Although it is not as nice as ManagedCuda (it is a lower-level API, much closer in appearance to the CUDA Driver API), it will be easier to maintain, and work with different versions of CUDA.

 ## Updates from Surban fork